 How does a fetus' heart change as it grows?

-The heart starts as two tubes, which fuse together and fold during the fourth week, forming an s-curve.
-In the fifth week, two sections become the atria, and in the sixth week the ventricles form.
-The heart reaches its final shape by the eighth week, with two atria, two ventricles, and circulatory blood vessels, although these blood vessels mostly bypass the liver and lungs to help the embryo get oxygenated blood from the umbilical cord to the rest of the body.4
+The heart starts as two tubes, which fuse together and fold during the sixth week, forming an s-curve.
+In the seventh week, two sections become the atria, and in the eighth week the ventricles form.
+The heart reaches its final shape by the tenth week, with two atria, two ventricles, and circulatory blood vessels, although these blood vessels mostly bypass the liver and lungs to help the embryo get oxygenated blood from the umbilical cord to the rest of the body.4

 Sperm-egg fusion